Hagi17/Public/turingmachine/readme.md

 *&lt;newstate&gt;*      next state; any case-sensitive string
 *!*                      indicates a breakpoint, where the machine will halt

+A *!* before the statename indicates a fixed state, this statename won't be changed when loaded as Sub-TM or #include AS

 '\*' reads any character, '\_' reads an empty field
 '\*' writes no character, '\_' writes an empty field
 *%tmpl%* will be replaced by the specified template character for this instance (standard: '\_')